sandralim021/stock_management/readme.md

 Stock Management System allows the user to track the products and orders.
 It also have categories and brands that user can manage and the user can generate reports.

+## Programming Technologies
-I built this using Bootstrap, Jquery and Codeigniter 3 Framework.
+This project is built using Bootstrap, Jquery and Codeigniter 3 Framework.

 ## Screenshots
 ### Login